coksvictoria/TTVAE/README.md

-# TTVAE: Transformer-based Generative Modelling For Tabular Data Generation
+# TTVAE: Transformer-based Generative Modeling for Tabular Data Generation

 ## A detailed demo can be found in Demo_TTVAE.ipynb.